iAmHammad261/BlogApp/README.md

-# Blogify, A blogging app
+# Inked, A blogging app

 A simple Blog App, created using Expo, that lets user create a blog and then view it.